foxval/esp-idf/examples/protocols/modbus_slave/README.md

 ```
 The output lines describe type of operation, its timestamp, modbus address, access type, storage address in parameter structure and number of registers accordingly.

+## Troubleshooting

+The Kconfig values below allow to solve some known communication issues:

+The CONFIG_FMB_SERIAL_TASK_PRIO value shall be configured to be higher than the highest priority of application tasks.
+If the application includes high priority WiFi or NVS read/write tasks it is recommended to disable CONFIG_FMB_TIMER_PORT_ENABLED.

+The enabled CONFIG_FMB_TIMER_ISR_IN_IRAM option allows to avoid delays related to the processing of non-IRAM-safe interrupts if your application intensively performs Flash read/write operations and resolve some Modbus errors.

-Note: Refer to file below for more information about current implementation of Modbus:
+Note: Refer to file below for more information about the current implementation of Modbus:

 * `components/freemodbus/README.rst`